menashe12346/Evil_Twin/README.md

 ## ⚠️ Legal Notice

 > ⚠️ **Use responsibly!** This project is for educational purposes and ethical testing in legal environments (e.g., lab, CTF, bug bounty).
 Do **not** use this toolkit on networks or devices you don't own or have explicit permission to test.

 ---

-## 👨‍💻 Author

-Created by [Your Name], 2025
-Inspired by real-world pentesting techniques and Wi-Fi security research.

----

-## 🌟 Future Ideas

-- Integrate with GUI for easier visualization.
-- Auto-block suspicious APs.
-- Logging system for incident history.
-- Integration with WPA handshake sniffer and cracking module.

----